PabloNH00/rosa_robot/README.md

 # rosa_robot
-This repo contais all the ROS2 packages integrated into ROSA robot.
+This repository contais all the ROS2 packages integrated into ROSA robot.

 **Each package has its own README with more detailed information**, but this is an introduction to each one and to their dependencies.